Review

 • Don't buy premium branded warmups before you know your studio allows them.
 Some studios cap how 'styled' warmups can be during class.

 • Don't wear dance booties as street shoes.
-They look like slippers and they're labeled 'indoor only' for a reason, the non-slip sole isn't built to survive pavement.
+They look like slippers and they're labeled 'indoor only' for a reason.
+The non-slip sole isn't built to survive pavement.

 • Don't rely on one warmup piece for the whole season.
 Things wash, stretch, get lost in dance bags.
 Have a backup.